-Say: Fungi are a varied group of organisms and range from single-celled yeasts to molds to large complex mushrooms.
+Fungi are a varied group of organisms and range from single-celled yeasts to molds to large complex mushrooms.
 Molds and yeasts can cause food spoilage, and a few molds produce toxins that cause food-borne illness.
-Molds can grow on almost any food and can survive lower moisture and lower pH than bacteria.
-However, all molds need oxygen to grow.
+Molds can grow on almost any food, in a variety of conditions and can survive lower moisture and lower pH than bacteria.
+However, all molds are aerobic and require oxygen to grow.
 Unlike bacteria, contamination by mold is usually easy to see.
 Keys to preventing spoilage from molds and yeasts are proper inventory control and rotation.